Opera Etc.

 for Artists

-Artist Residencies
+Artist Programs

-The Civic Engagement Artist Residency includes both a virtual residency focused on the invention, development and execution of a 10-minute digital work, and an in person residency, where artists will be creating site-specific work for Voices in Nature, preparing and performing in a concert at the Baumann, and be engaged with various community partners.
+The Civic Engagement Artist Residency includes both a virtual residency focused on the invention, development and execution of a digital work, and an in person residency, where artists will be creating site-specific work for Voices in Nature, preparing and performing in a concert at the Baumann, and be engaged with various community partners.

 Pacific Opera has yearly residencies available for both individual artists and artistic collectives.
 Artists with projects at various stages of development are encouraged to apply – whether at the conceptual, creation, development, refinement, or redevelopment stage of a work.